Score Better Now – The Best 4 Short Game Drills I’ve Ever Used

 Star Putting Drill setup

-Phil Mickelson says that at 6 ft is you can no longer just ram putts in the hole.
-You have to start exhibiting real touch and read real break at this length and this is excellent training for that.
+Phil Mickelson says that at 6 ft you can no longer just ram putts in the hole.
+You have to start using real touch and read real breaks at this length.

 3. The Lag Putting Drill / Game